ucli-tools/mdtexpdf/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+**This project is licensed under the Apache 2.0 License** - see the [LICENSE](LICENSE) file for details.

+### 🌐 Free and Open Source Software (FOSS)

+This universal PDF conversion tool is part of the Universalis ecosystem's **dual licensing model**:

+- **🌐 This Tool (FOSS)**: Freely available under Apache 2.0 for anyone to use
+- **🔒 Particular Implementations**: Organizations may use this tool in their own projects with any licensing

+You are free to:
+- ✅ Use this tool for any purpose (commercial or non-commercial)
+- ✅ Modify and customize it for your needs
+- ✅ Distribute your modifications
+- ✅ Integrate it into proprietary workflows

+*Part of the Universalis Project - Where universal tools meet particular implementations*